Ireland says EU treaty rejection would damage investment

-DUBLIN Countries keen on investing in Ireland and aiding its economic recovery would quickly lose interest if voters rejected Europe's new fiscal treaty in an upcoming referendum, finance minister Michael Noonan warned on Saturday.
+DUBLIN Countries keen on investing in Ireland and aiding its economic recovery would quickly lose interest if voters rejected a referendum on the European Union's new fiscal treaty, finance minister Michael Noonan warned on Saturday.

 Ireland will hold what will probably be the only popular vote over German-led plans for stricter budget discipline on May 31 and the government is putting the country's economy and long-term stability at the front of its campaign.